 The important thing to remember is that our mental health changes, daily and even minute to minute.
 “This too shall pass” perfectly captures that all things are in a constant state of change.

 Poor mental health becomes a problem when it begins to affect our physical health, changes our behaviour and blocks us from achieving our personal best.
 In more serious cases poor mental health can result in harm and even death.

-It is important to be aware that anyone can experience mental health problems, it is a very human condition and not something that should cause shame.
+It is important to be aware that anyone can experience mental health problems, it is a very human condition and not something that should not cause shame.
 It can be caused by chemical imbalances, trauma, isolation, discrimination, stress, bereavement and physical health problems amongst many other triggers.
 Although the severity of trauma may vary, no one is exempt from negative experiences in their lives.
 Mental health problems are more likely to occur when we are unable to recognise, acknowledge and process trauma because we do not have the skills to do so.

 Prevention is better than cure and yet as with physical illness we are more likely to address our mental health when it begins to manifest in physical ways and we become unable to cope in daily life and experience unhappiness and lethargy.
 The likelihood is that we have experienced some form of trauma and have ignored our feelings, we have ‘soldiered on’, ‘grinned and beared it’, ‘taken it like a man’, ‘been a hero’ or ‘stayed strong’.

 Mental health has become high on the social agenda, which can only be a good thing.
 Unfortunately tackling this is not a quick solution and mental health issues are on the rise and have increased massively during the pandemic.
 The NHS, schools and charities are feeling the burden of the mental health crisis and not everyone is able to access the help they need.